-Demi Lovato, Joe Jonas: Celebrities Stuck in Elevators
+Jason Momoa Gets Stuck in His Vancouver Hotel and More Stars Who've Been Trapped in Elevators

 HANNAH JETER

-The pregant supermodel, who is expecting her first child with Derek Jeter, got stuck in an elevator for 30 terrifying minutes after a Sports Illustrated Swimsuit Issue party, Page Six reports.
+The supermodel, then expecting her first child with husband Derek Jeter, got stuck in an elevator for 30 terrifying minutes after a Sports Illustrated Swimsuit Issue party, Page Six reported.
 Fortunately, she handled it better than any of us would.
-“While all the party organizers were freaking out, Hannah, when she emerged, was totally calm and thanked the firefighters for coming to her assistance," a source told Page Six.
-"But I was surprised Hannah didn’t have an escort with her.
+“While all the party organizers were freaking out, Hannah, when she emerged, was totally calm and thanked the firefighters for coming to her assistance,” a source told Page Six.
+“But I was surprised Hannah didn’t have an escort with her.
 She came on her own.”

 RYAN SEACREST